tsai8890/LeetTimer/README.md

 - [x] Automatically turn on the timer when users start to type
 - [x] Detect whether the timer started or not for better user experience
+- [x] Detect URL changes to determine if the timer should be reset
+- [ ] A better UI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>